kito-m/clone-templates-nodejs/README.md

 ### Summary

-Using the Docubee API, you can export workflow templates from a primary workspace and import them into a new one.
+Using the Docubee API, you can export workflow templates from a Source Workspace and import them into a Destination Workspace.
 This allows for provisioning of similar workspaces based on a known source.

 ### API Documentation